 Once you hire a contractor, make sure that they have the required permits from L&I and have posted those permits on your property before they begin work.

 Find a licensed contractor

 You can find a licensed contractor using L&I’s online tool.
 The tool contains a listing of all actively licensed contractors in Philadelphia and any licensing violations they have.

-You can also look up which contractors have had their licenses revoked or suspended.
+- Look up which contractors have had their licenses revoked or suspended.